madison890000/clinical-portal/README.md

 -   2 i18n. it will be easy to switch to different languages if we handle error message in FE rather than directly show out the error from BE.

 ### Why we need a new Fetch rather than using the fetch provided by browser?
+Why not Axios?

 -   1 of course we can directly use the origin fetch, however, that means we need to set the Authorization and handle fetch error in every request(service).
 It is a bad solution and will create so many duplicated codes.
 -   2 we are using Mock endpoints right now, and it will be impossible if we want to hybrid use real endpoints and Mock endpoints.
 So I create a new Fetch, to make it easier to upgrade if we want switch to really endpoints.
+-   3 I was trying to import Axios when I start this project.
+Fetch-mock only Observer native fetch request, However, Axios is based on XMLHttpRequest.
+That is way I give up Axios.

 ### Why add the Logout?

-I think this is a very common functionality, and it didn't take too much time, So I add it.
+It is a very common functionality, and it didn't take too much time, So I add it.

 ## Road Map